rescript-lang/rescript-skip/EXAMPLES_PRIMITIVES_ANALYSIS.md

 })
 ```

-### 5. Reserve compute nodes for true non-commutativity
+### 5. Reserve special primitives for non-reducible patterns

+Only use `fixpoint` when:
+- Iteration is required (recursive queries, graph algorithms)

-Only use `lazyCompute`/`fixpoint` when:
+Only use external state machines when:
-- Order matters (undo/redo) — consider external state machine
+- Order matters (undo/redo) — fundamentally non-commutative

-- Iteration is required (recursive queries) — use `fixpoint`
+Only use `lazyCompute` when:
-- Per-query computation is complex — use `lazyCompute`
+- Per-query computation is complex and doesn't fit the reactive model

 ---

-## Observation: No Anti-Join Patterns in These Examples
+## Observation: No Anti-Join Patterns in the Core Examples

-**None of the 48 examples above require anti-join or set difference.**
+**None of the 48 core examples above require anti-join or set difference.**

 Every example uses:
 - Positive matches via map-with-lookup (joins)